 There are limitations on flashing, blinking and moving lights and mechanical movement of any part of the sign.
-Please contact the council to find out the rules before erecting your sign.
+Signs shall not be internally or externally illuminated by means of flashing, blinking or moving lights.

 Building consent

 Usually required if the sign structure exceeds: